muza-music/muza-audio-stream/README.md

 ./jwtgen -username="your_username"
 ```

-    -username: Username to include in the token (required).
+  -  -username: Username to include in the token (required).
+  -  -phone: Phone number.
+  -  -expiresIn: Number of days until expiration (default: 30)

 #### Example: